AitorSimona/Research_GroupMovement/docs/README.md

 Computing a path for a single unit is not expensive for our CPU, but dealing with a lot of path requests gets things complicated very soon, even if we have a modern CPU.
 We need our movement to feel natural while being as less expensive as possible.
 The approach implemented is expensive when a decent number of units are involved, but does not have units in a line and looks more natural.

+I have used Brofiler to measure the impact on performance of multiple units movement, bear in mind that these results take into account the sample map I use in this implementation, and would change with maps of different sizes and bigger/smaller paths.
+All data gathered was taking into account a path from one side to the other side of the sample map.

+**Brofiler Data**
+* Group of 8 Units: Peaks of 50 ms.
+* Group of 16 Units: Peaks of 90 ms.
+* Group of 24 Units: Peaks of 130 ms.

+With groups of 24 units you can notice a slight interruption, caused by the repetition of a single frame.
+Since we are spending too much time trying to finish the current frame, we are rendering the same frame multiple times.
+This delay is more noticeable as time spent on the current frame increases.

+The problem here is the Pathfinding module, our A* is too basic and is taking too much time to compute 24 paths.
+We could create 1 path per frame, but what would happen if we have lots of units?
+We would notice that some units are static while others start getting their paths done, a kind of wave reaction.

-So we need to tip the balance in one direction, at this point?
+So seeing this performance problems we need to tip the balance in one direction, performance versus quality of movement right?
 Well, I would not sacrifice any of them, of course, so the solution is to improve on two directions.

 **A Modern Pathfinding**